 How to apply

 You should plan your application so that you will hear a decision in plenty of time before your work is due to start.
-We cannot fund work that takes place or costs that are incurred before a decision is received.
+We cannot fund work that takes place or costs that are incurred before you have been successful and received a grant.

 Please note you will have up to 12 months to spend any grant awarded.